 Of course every state is different and unemployment benefits are regulated by the state.
 Each state has its own particular protocol, but in general, even if you’re a non-citizen, as long as you have a work permit, you should be good to go.
 If you’re on OPT or you have applied for a green card and you have the EAD then you’re also eligible.

 I hope that helps.
-If you have more questions about anything related to immigration, just leave them in the comments below and ask me or message me.
+If you have more questions about anything related to immigration, just leave them in the comments below and contact us.
 I’ll be happy to answer your questions and do anything I can to help you out.